a16z/jolt/book/src/how/r1cs_constraints.md

-# Constraint System
+# R1CS constraints

-The constraint system is used to enforce certain rules of the RISC-V fetch-decode-execute loop and to ensure consistency between the proofs for the different modules of Jolt (memory-checking and instruction lookups).
+Jolt usees R1CS constraints to enforce certain rules of the RISC-V fetch-decode-execute loop and to ensure consistency between the proofs for the different modules of Jolt ([instruction lookups](./instruction_lookups.md), [read-write memory](./read_write_memory.md), and [bytecode](./bytecode.md)).

 ## Uniformity

 Jolt's R1CS is uniform, which means that the constraint matrices for an entire program are just repeated copies of the constraint matrices for a single CPU step.
-Each step is conceptually simply and involves around 60 constraints and 80 variables.
+Each step is conceptually simple and involves around 60 constraints and 80 variables.

 ## Input Variables and constraints

 The inputs required for the constraint system for a single CPU step are:

-#### Pertaining to program code
+#### Pertaining to bytecode
-* Input and output program counters (PCs): this is the only state passed between CPU steps.
+* Program counters (PCs): this is the only state passed between CPU steps.
-* Program code read address: the address in the program code read at this step.
+* Bytecode read address: the address in the program code read at this step.
-* A 5-tuple representation of the instruction: (`opcode_flags_packed`, `rs1`, `rs2`, `rd`, `imm`).
+* The preprocessed ("5-tuple") representation of the instruction: (`bitflags`, `rs1`, `rs2`, `rd`, `imm`).

-#### Pertaining to memory
+#### Pertaining to read-write memory
-* The (starting) memory address read by the instruction: if the instruction is not a load/store, this is 0.
+* The (starting) RAM address read by the instruction: if the instruction is not a load/store, this is 0.
 * The bytes written to or read from memory.

 ####  Pertaining to instruction lookups
 * The chunks of the instruction's operands `x` and `y`.
 * The chunks of the lookup query.
+These are typically some combination of the operand chunks (e.g. the i-th chunk of the lookup query is often the concatenation of `x_i` and `y_i`).
 * The lookup output.

-### Circuit and Instruction subtable flags:
+### Circuit and instruction flags:
 * There are nine circuit flags used to guide the constraints and are dependent only on the opcode of the instruction.
-These are thus stored as part of the program code in Jolt.
+These are thus stored as part of the preprocessed bytecode in Jolt.
     1. `operand_x_flag`: 0 if the first operand is the value in `rs1` or the `PC`.
     2. `operand_y_flag`: 0 if the second operand is the value in `rs2` or the `imm`.
     3. `is_load_instr`